omecamtiv/.dotfiles/README.md

 # .dotfiles

-This repo branch contains my all dotfiles for termux.
+This repo branch contains my all dotfiles for Termux.